Skip to Main Content

 As you review personal loan options, here are criteria to consider:

-• APR: The annual percentage rate (APR) indicates how much the loan will cost.
-It accounts for both the interest rate and any upfront fees, and is a better measure to compare lenders by than interest rates alone.
+• APR: A loan’s annual percentage rate (APR) reflects total borrowing costs.
+It accounts for both the interest rate and any upfront fees such as origination fees, and it’s a better measure for comparing loans than interest rates alone.
+Rates can range from single digits to 36% for personal loans.
 The lower the APR, the less your loan will cost.

 • Fees: You may have to pay personal loan fees, such as an origination fee, upfront.
-While many banks don’t charge origination fees, some non-bank online lenders do.
-Also consider fees like late payment fees and insufficient funds fees.
-Some banks have lower fees or no fees when compared to others.
+While many banks charge origination fees, some do not.
+Also consider incidental fees like late payment fees and insufficient funds fees.

-• Cosigner option: A cosigner with good credit can help you get approved for a loan if you have bad credit, or can improve your rate.
+• Cosigner option: Applying for a personal loan with a cosigner who has good credit can help you get approved for a loan if you have bad credit, and it can also improve your rate.
 If you think you need a cosigner, you may need to consider a non-bank online lender to get a loan.

 • Time to fund: If you need your money quickly, go with a lender that disburses funds fast.
-Some lenders can fund your personal loan the same day you apply.
+Personal loan funding times are typically less than a week, but some lenders can fund your personal loan the same day you apply.

 tip Icon